AppertaFoundation/openeyes/README.md

 	# php_xdebug:
 	#   - php5-xdebug

-Bt default Xdebug is disabled on the CLI due to [documented](https://getcomposer.org/doc/articles/troubleshooting.md#xdebug-impact-on-composer) performance issues when using composer.
+By default Xdebug is disabled on the CLI due to [documented](https://getcomposer.org/doc/articles/troubleshooting.md#xdebug-impact-on-composer) performance issues when using composer.

 #### Windows 10